UModeler/UModeler.github.io/_sources/UVEditor/selection.txt

 .. note::

-   Please note that several elements should be selected before using Invert, Loop and Shared selections.
+   Please note at least one element should be selected before using Invert, Loop and Shared selections.
-   In case of All/None selection elements done't need to be selected.
+   In case of All/None selection any elements done't need to be selected.

 All/None Selection
 ===================